 - c.
-The impact of assessment in other units in a structured course in which a Student may be enrolled should be considered when setting the timing of assessment tasks in core units. - d.
-Course and Unit Coordinators should make all reasonable efforts to ensure that Students are not disadvantaged, or that there is minimal impact on assessment tasks and their marking, as a consequence of University-related activities such as a practicum.

-(8) Number of Assessment Tasks

-a.
-Assessment in regular units will be based on more than one assessment task and generally more than one assessment method (wherever practicable).

-(9) Equivalence of Assessment between Various Modes of Offering a.
-When a unit is offered in differing modes or locations, there may be valid reasons for varying the assessment tasks, but they must address equivalent Student learning outcomes.

-(10) Volume of Assessment
+The impact of Assessment in other units in a structured course in which a Student may be enrolled should be considered when setting the timing of Assessment Tasks in core units. - d.
+Course and Unit Coordinators should make all reasonable efforts to ensure that Students are not disadvantaged, or that there is minimal impact on Assessment Tasks and their marking, as a consequence of University-related activities such as a practicum. - (8) Number of Assessment Tasks - a.
+Assessment in regular units will be based on more than one Assessment Task and generally more than one assessment method (wherever practicable). - (9) Equivalence of Assessment between Various Modes of Offering - a.
+When a unit is offered in differing modes or locations, there may be valid reasons for varying the Assessment Task, but they must address equivalent Student Learning Outcomes. - (10) Volume of Assessment - a.

-- a.
 The Credit Point and Student Workload Policy specifies a six-credit-point unit is estimated to require a total Student workload of approximately 150 hours, with the exception of practicum requirements. - b.
-Every unit must have at least one assessment task that is not a supervised examination. - c.
-Unless a discipline has an Amount of Assessment Policy (that has been approved by the University Academic Program Committee) the maximum word limit for a six-credit-point coursework unit, in which the predominant assessment task is a written essay, report or similar is: - i.
+Every unit must have at least one Assessment Task that is not a supervised examination. - c.
+Unless a discipline has an Amount of Assessment Policy (that has been approved by the Academic Board) the maximum word limit for a six-credit-point coursework unit, in which the predominant assessment task is a written essay, report or similar is: - i.
 100 level units 5000 words; - ii.
 200 or 300 or 400 level units 6000 words; - iii.
 500 level and higher units 7500 words. - d.
 A two-hour-and-fifteen minute examination is equivalent to 2000 words. - e.
-These limits do not apply to assessment tasks requiring discipline-based formats (e.g. in character-based languages, language proficiency units, musical notation tasks, mathematical problems involving formulas and calculations).

-(11) Weighting of Assessment Tasks

-- a.
-The assessment weightings of individual assessment tasks in a unit should be guided by the relative importance of each to Student learning and achievement of the unit learning outcomes. - b.
+These limits do not apply to Assessment Tasks requiring discipline-based formats (e.g. in character-based languages, language proficiency units, musical notation tasks, mathematical problems involving formulas and calculations). - (11) Weighting of Assessment Tasks - a.
+The assessment weightings of individual Assessment Tasks in a unit should be guided by the relative importance of each to Student learning and achievement of the unit Learning Outcomes. - b.
 A single examination must be weighted at least 30% and no more than 60% of the aggregate mark. - c.
-Selected-response assessment tasks (e.g. multiple-choice and true/false questions) including those in an examination must not exceed 70% of the aggregate mark. - d.
-An online quiz must have a specified word equivalent except for those types of assessment in Clause 10e. - e.
-In regular units: - i. no one assessment task should account for more than 60% of the aggregate mark; and - ii. constructed-response questions should comprise a minimum of 30% of the aggregate mark. - f.
+Selected-Response Assessment Tasks (e.g. multiple-choice and true/false questions) including those in an examination must not exceed 70% of the aggregate mark. - d.
+An online quiz must have a specified word equivalent except for those types of Assessment in Clause 10e. - e.
+In regular units: - i. no one Assessment Task should account for more than 60% of the aggregate mark; and - ii. constructed-response questions should comprise a minimum of 30% of the aggregate mark. - f.
 Peer assessment is restricted to 10% of the aggregate mark in a unit when peers can allocate marks to each other without an academic marker and 60% of the final unit mark when peers provide feedback and the task is then submitted to an academic marker. - g.
 Online and/or class participation, in contrast to attendance, if assessed shall not be worth more than 15% of the aggregate mark.
 When online and/or class participation is assessed, the criteria by which participation is to be judged must be made explicit.